Your cart is currently empty

 My work, Land In Hand, is a mixed media piece of acrylic painting representing Indigenous designs in community and connection, along with photographs capturing Australian landscapes from a topographical perspective.
 Each photo is crafted into a pair of hands, symbolizing reconnection with the land and each other.

-Please visit this artwork in ShopKHT online to listen to the song accompanying the work.
+Please visit this link to listen to the song accompanying this artwork.